« Previous Page

 have syphilis.
 Other conditions can cause positive test results.
 These include injecting illegal drugs, recent vaccinations,

 The accuracy of testing often depends on the

 stage of syphilis.
-Syphilis testing may need to be repeated if initial results
+Testing may need to be repeated if:

 U.S. Preventive Services Task Force (2009).
 Screening for syphilis infection in pregnancy: U.S. Preventive Services Task Force reaffirmation recommendation statement.
 Annals of Internal Medicine, 150(10): 705-709.

 Chernecky CC, Berger BJ (2013).
 Laboratory Tests and Diagnostic Procedures, 6th ed.
 St. Louis: Saunders.

 Pagana KD, Pagana TJ (2014).
 Mosby's Manual of Diagnostic and Laboratory Tests, 5th ed.
 St. Louis: Mosby.

 ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineE.
 Gregory Thompson, MD - Internal MedicineMartin J. Gabica, MD - Family MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerKevin C. Kiley, MD - Obstetrics and Gynecology

 Current as ofMarch 20, 2017